May 2013

 Modern social values for women had a brief, uneven life in the Middle East, and are now in meltdown as Islamist parliaments take power.

 Countries that have revolted against dictatorships (with a modicum of modern law) are now seeing the results of their “democratic” elections.
 When largely ignorant populations vote, they vote for what they know: in this case, Islam.
 Traditional Islam would not be the problem, but its radical versions are.
-The first issue to come under Isla more...
+The first issue to come under more...

 The UN Finally Identifies “Harmful Customs.”